secworks/trng/doc/Cryptech_TRNG_Introduction.md

 ChaCha stream cipher.
 For higher performance more instances ca be added to allow interleaved generation of random number blocks.

+The CSPRNG contains a random number FIFO that provides the generated 32-bit numbers to applications.
+This allows the CSPRNG to generate blocks of data fairly independently of the application consumption, and ensure a steady rate of random numbers.

 ### Test and Debug ###